NannyML/nannyml/docs/glossary.rst

         Definition of a model.

     Model inputs
-        All :term:`Feature`s used by the model.
+        Every :term:`Feature` used by the model.

     Model Metadata
         Additional information regarding the model inputs such as the type of a particular